 - Explain the need for full and honest answers.
 You’ll want to mention two things: your assurance that the worker won’t be retaliated against for giving truthful responses, and the risks – including disciplinary action or even termination — involved with giving false info or lying.

-- Confirm that the employee understands.
+- Confirm that the employee understands what you’re asking for.
 Don’t hesitate to come right out and require a response.
-If you ask, what else can they say but, “yes”?
+If you ask, what else can they say but “yes”?

 Example: Will you give me truthful and complete responses without withholding any information?

 These three questions reiterate the importance of being truthful — and the risks the worker willingly takes on if he or she isn’t honest.